 Burgundy is even more beautiful than the imagination.
 There’s a special flavor with a blend of culture and tradition.
 It’s in the Burgundy wine but it transcends everything.
 It’s in the graciousness of the people.
 It’s in the quaint villages speckled among the Burgundy vineyards.
 And you quickly learn that fine French wine is only where Burgundy’s story starts.

 This unique journey offers exclusive and unforgettable interactions with locals.
 Life as you know it seems very far away!

 There are hundreds of châteaux in France, many dating back to the Middle Ages.
-A region rich in history and culture, with beautiful architectural wonders.
+A region rich in history and culture, with beautiful architectural wonders, perfectly viewed from your own luxury French barge cruise.
 Burgundy was once home to the Dukes of Burgundy, rulers of a territory stretching across eastern France.
 The historic and modern capital of Burgundy is Dijon.
-Dijon has a historic city centre, with old narrow streets, and houses built in the local pale honey-colored stone; of particular interest to visitors are the Palace of the Dukes of Burgundy, and the gothic Cathedral of Saint Bénigne.
+Dijon has a historic city center, with old narrow streets, and houses built in the local pale honey-colored stone; of particular interest to visitors are the Palace of the Dukes of Burgundy, and the gothic Cathedral of Saint Bénigne.

 The region possesses a rich architecture including a religious heritage noted in the thousand-year-old Abbeys.
 Wine is the pride of Burgundy, which some of the most famous wines in the world.
 The Romans introduced grapes and the production of wine was mastered by local monks.
 Vineyards stretch from Dijon, along a narrow slope for some hundred kilometers, in the Côtes de Nuits and the Côtes de Beaune vineyard areas.